dDenVil/sen0366/README.md

 2. Aliexpress [datasheet](https://www.aliexpress.com/item/1005005384252531.html?spm=a2g0o.order_detail.order_detail_item.3.4a9ff19c70culH), place where I bought it
 3. Other [Github test code](https://github.com/1m2lab/LRMD/blob/main/tests/sen0366.py)

 With code below, you can simply test your sensor.
 I have used arduino nano with connected RX and TX pins, to D2 and D3 correspondently.
 In some datasheets it mensioned that it works from 3.3V only.
-But I risked and connected it to arduino 5V, and it is works fine.
+But I connected it to arduino 5V, and it is works fine.
 So you can connected your sensor as it is shown.

 ![connect1](https://dfimg.dfrobot.com/nobody/wiki/9baa5bf812b40f12da725e18ac77ca5c.png)

 Define software serial, 3 is TX, 2 is RX.
 ![connect2](https://dfimg.dfrobot.com/nobody/wiki/3729ed2e85b73af307bb026255d377d1.png)